 The foundation stone was laid on 27 August 1822 but work was slow and the money soon ran out.
 Playfair wrote to Cockerell in London in June 1829 to report that ‘Our Parthenon is come to a dead halt… and what is to be done next I know not.
 I suppose, Nothing!’
 Playfair was right: building ceased and the monument was soon dubbed ‘Scotland’s Folly’ and ‘Edinburgh’s Disgrace’.
 Although there have been numerous proposals to complete the structure over the centuries it remains a roofless shell, albeit a very handsome one.

-Calton Hill is home to a number of other structures and monuments, including a tower dedicated to Lord Nelson and two observatories.
+Calton Hill is home to a number of other structures and monuments, including a tower dedicated to Lord Nelson (Robert Louis Stevenson was not a fan of the slender Nelson Tower, writing in 1878 that it ‘ranked among the vilest of men’s handiworks).
 W. H. Playfair had designed the City Observatory in 1818 and this structure has recently been restored by arts organisation Collective as a contemporary arts venue.
 Collective raised the funds to restore the buildings and with the support of City of Edinburgh Council the new venue opened to the public in November 2018. https://www.collective-edinburgh.art One of the current exhibits (January 2019) is a work by artist Klaus Weber.
 Fagman was inspired by ‘the rich history of realised and failed monuments on Calton Hill’ and takes the form of a ‘smoking snowman sculpture’ which is an ‘anti-hero, humorously countering the historic monuments of Calton Hill – traditional large, stone sculptures that celebrate the dominant histories of white, male figures’.

 Walking back down into the city, the Dugald Stewart Monument (1831) looked like an Atkinson Grimshaw painting, with the gas-lamps replaced by the towering cranes of Edinburgh’s latest shopping complex development.